 Integration testing is a software testing level at which interfaces between components or subsystems of software are tested.

 System testing is a software testing level at which a complete integrated system is tested to evaluate the system's compliance with its specified requirements.
 System testing includes alpha testing and beta testing subcategories.

-Classification of Testing Types
+Classification of testing types

-All the testing types are classified into several categories according to a number of criteria.
+The testing types are classified into several categories according to a number of criteria.
 The following are the most common ones.

-By the Object under Test
+By the object under test

 - Wikipedia.
 Functional testing.

 - Stack Overflow.
 Unit tests vs Functional Testing.